-Chair of the Department of Criminal Justice, Assistant Professor of Criminal Justice and Human Services Forensic Behavioral Health and Trauma, Resilie
+Chair - Department of Criminal Justice, Assistant Professor of Criminal Justice and Human Services Forensic Behavioral Health and Trauma, Resilience

 At a time when law enforcement is under close public scrutiny, Janina works closely with the faculty and students at CSP – along with local law enforcement agencies – to redefine how criminal justice can and should be delivered in the 21st Century.
 A graduate of CSP herself, Janina holds a Master of Arts in Forensic Mental Health and a Bachelor of Arts in Criminal Justice from the university.
 She has more than a decade of on-the-street law enforcement work as a sworn police officer.
 Janina leans on her extensive real-world experience as she develops and oversees criminal justice academic programming for her alma mater.

 Beyond her work in law enforcement and CSP, Janina is also the Chief Operating Officer for the American Institute for the Advancement of Forensic Studies.
 The organization unites forensic communities of criminal justice, education, law, medicine and psychology.
 Through training and other programs, AIAFS is an essential bridge within the forensic community, which also helps shape innovations and application of law enforcement at the street level.
 She also is a frequent expert lecturer; conducted extensive research and co-authored a plethora of forensic mental health and criminal justice related articles.
 Janina has also taught criminal justice courses and crime scene investigation since 2003 and instructs law enforcement candidates on specific Minnesota Peace Officer Standards & Training (POST) requirements, which is essential for final MN POST officer licensure.